Some shelters say their busiest day of the year is July 5th because more dogs are lost July 4th than any other day of the year.

 Your dog can easily slip out of its collar if it is not adjusted correctly.
 How can you be sure your dog's collar is properly fitted?
 You should be able to slip two fingers snugly between the collar and the neck of your dog.

 A loose collar will slip right off when your dog twists and pulls against a leash or other hold you have on the collar.
 Check the fit of collars regularly.

 5. Microchip Your Dog

 What is the absolute best way to ensure your dog is returned if found?
-A microchip and an easily-read tag or collar is best.
+A microchip and an easily-read tag or collar are best.

 It also can prevent a situation like this one, where a woman lost ownership of her dog with no microchip.